 considering

-a) that rapid advances are being made in wireless telecommunications to link sensors and/or actuators associated with humans, animals and objects in various environments;
+a) that rapid advances are being made in wireless telecommunications to link sensors and/or actuators in various environments;

-b) that sensors and/or actuators for wireless telecommunications should be simple, small and inexpensive to realize the ubiquitous network society;
+b) that sensors and/or actuators for wireless telecommunications should be simple, small, inexpensive and have low power consumption to realize the ubiquitous network society;

-c) that there are emerging applications that handle small amounts of data such as measurement data, location information and object control signals;
+c) that there are emerging applications that handle small amounts of data, such as measurement data, location information and object control signals;

-d) that the application of wireless sensor and/or actuator telecommunications may provide the service to a large cell coverage and large variety of objects on a cell-by-cell basis due to the traffic characteristics of such applications stated in considering c) above;
+d) that the application of wireless sensor and/or actuator telecommunications as well as machine to machine communications may provide service to a large coverage area and a large variety of objects on a cell-by-cell basis due to the traffic characteristics of such applications stated in item c) above;

-e) that mobility should be offered for wireless sensor and/or actuator telecommunications ;
+e) that mobility should be offered for wireless sensor and/or actuator telecommunications as well as machine to machine communications;

-f) that wireless sensor and/or actuator telecommunications can take place in nonline-of-sight conditions;
+f) that wireless sensor and/or actuator telecommunications as well as machine to machine communications can take place in non-line-of-sight conditions;

-g) that it is desirable to identify the typical characteristics for the mobile wireless access systems used for sensor and/or actuator telecommunications in the land mobile service;
+g) that it is desirable to identify the typical characteristics for the mobile wireless access systems used for sensor and/or actuator telecommunications as well as machine to machine communications in the land mobile service;

-h) that wireless access systems used for sensor and/or actuator telecommunications may also be used in nomadic and/or fixed applications,
+h) that wireless access systems used for sensor and/or actuator telecommunications as well as machine to machine communications may also be used in nomadic and/or fixed applications,

-decides that the following Question should be studied
+decides that the following Questions should be studied

-1 What are the technical and operational requirements and characteristics of land mobile wireless access systems that will be used to provide telecommunications to large numbers of sensors and/or actuators scattered over wide areas?
+1 What are the technical and operational characteristics of land mobile wireless access systems that will be used to provide telecommunications to large numbers of sensors and/or actuators scattered over wide areas?

+2 What are the technical and operational characteristics of land mobile wireless access systems that will be used to provide machine to machine communications?

 further decides

-1 that the results of the above studies should be included in Recommendations or Reports;
+1 that the results of the above studies should be included in one or more Recommendations, Reports or Handbooks;

-2 that the above studies should be completed by 2011.
+2 that the above studies should be completed by 2015.